 - it was completed AFTER January 1, 2020

-- it has a minimum duration of at least 2 minutes and a maximum duration of 31 minutes including credits (most selected films are 5-25 minutes)
+- it has a minimum duration of 2 minutes and a maximum duration of 31 minutes including credits (most selected films are 5-25 minutes)

 - the filmmaker(s) has secured permission to use all copyrighted and trademarked material (music, images, text sources, etc)